Tips & Hacks7 Indications That Your Computer Is Malware-Infected

 This post will show you 7 indications that your computer is malware-infected.

 Here's an example of a possibility you might not like but which, sadly, may occur to you at any time.
-You're busy on a crucial assignment when irritating pop-ups show up on your screen.
+You're busy on a crucial assignment when irritating pop-ups appear on your screen.

-Furthermore, it takes an unreasonable amount of time for your files or applications to load.
-You'll have to wait until you're wondering, “Does Malware Infect my Laptop?”
+Furthermore, it takes unreasonable time for your files or applications to load.
+You'll have to wait until you wonder, “Does Malware Infect my Laptop?”

 Does Malware Infect my Laptop

-Unfortunately, the answer is “Yes” it does, and your laptop might already be infected with ransomware or next-generation malware, slowing it down.
+Unfortunately, the answer is “Yes”, and it does.
+Your laptop might already be infected with ransomware or next-generation malware, which slows it down.

 This is only one of several signs that your system has been malware-infected.
-There is, however, a lot much you need to learn and understand to react quickly.
+However, there is a lot you need to learn and understand to react quickly.

-Here're some of the most frequent warning signals of malware infection on your computer, as well as what you can do about it in this article.
+Here are some of the most frequent warning signals of malware infection on your computer and what you can do about it in this article.

 READ ALSO: Computer Viruses Guide